 Other data points, such as your email and information about your API keys are all stored in an encrypted RDS database or encrypted S3 bucket - both of these also use the AES-256 algorithm.

 All account passwords are hashed using NIST recommended PBKDF2.

-At Uva Software, LLC we understand that holding on to your data, even if for a split second, comes with a lot of responsibility and it could make or break our company.
-That’s why, since 2010, we have been investing in people and technology to earn your business and provide the best quality content identification service so you can trust your user generated content.
+At Uva Software, LLC we understand that holding on to customer data, even if for a split second, comes with a lot of responsibility and it could make or break our company.
+That’s why, since 2007, we have been investing in people and technology to earn your business and provide the best quality content identification service so you can trust your user generated content.